sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 **Also, I do not think I ask this a lot but because I think I put a lot of effort into this, I will ask this: PLEASE UPVOTE IF YOU ENJOYED.
 IT REALLY MOTIVATES ME TO CONTINUE WORKING ON THESE KINDS OF THINGS.
-NO THIS IS NOT SOME KIND OF GARBAGE 100 line tutorial that teaches you nothig.
+NO THIS IS NOT SOME KIND OF GARBAGE 100 line tutorial that teaches you nothing.
 THIS IS AT LEAST 1400 lines and 2 1/2 months of work!**